-Milliman today released the 2019 Milliman Medical Index (MMI), which measures healthcare costs for individuals and families receiving coverage from an employer-sponsored preferred provider organization (PPO) plan.
+Milliman today released the 2020 Milliman Medical Index (MMI), which measures healthcare costs for individuals and families receiving coverage from an employer-sponsored preferred provider organization (PPO) plan.

-To see the interactive tool, click here.
+To use the interactive tool, click here.

 To view the complete MMI, click here.